frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/human-resources/employee_skill_map.md

 - Set Employee in the Employee Skill Map
 - Based on the designation of the Employee system will pull the skills set for that designation
 - Now rate each skill based on the proficiency
-- You can also record record all the trainings conducted for that Employee
+- You can also record all the trainings conducted for that Employee

 ![Employee Skill Map]({{docs_base_url}}/assets/img/human-resources/employee-skill-map.png)